-1 Goal Name Public Facility Improvements Goal Description To promote the development, expansion and improvement of infrastructure, particularly streets, sidewalks, street beautification, building upgrades, and park/recreation improvements throughout the Consortium via direct funding and by leveraging other funding sources

-2 Goal Name Public Services Goal Description To promote services relating to mental health, English-language learning, substance use disorder, homelessness, and youth, working toward eliminating issues through the provision of a variety of service programs, including programs that offer housing services as well as rent and Utility Services.
+1 Goal Name Public Facility Improvements Goal Description To promote the development, expansion and improvement of infrastructure, particularly streets, sidewalks, street beautification, building upgrades, and park/recreation improvements throughout the Consortium via direct funding and by leveraging other funding sources 2 Goal Name Public Services Goal Description To promote services relating to mental health, substance use disorder, homelessness, and youth, working toward eliminating issues through the provision of a variety of service programs, including programs that offer housing services as well as rent and Utility Services.
 Provision of these services will focus on the most vulnerable populations in the City.
 Also to reduce individual and family homelessness by providing overnight shelter to homeless families and individuals.
-To address crime prevention and youth services support and expansion, through youth programming and Transportation assistance.
-Drug Enforcement and Foot Patrols with the Fitchburg Police Department to provide overtime services to conduct drug related investigations within the designated CDBG areas 3 Goal Name Economic Development Goal Description To address issues of neglected storefronts; poor appearance of business districts; neighborhood revitalization; rehabilitation of commercial buildings particularly in the Downtown; and small business/microenterprise loans and technical assistance.
-A large part of this goal will be providing technical assistance to start up and/or existing businesses with business plan development, marketing and financing, including grant assistance (architectural, mechanical, Etc. designs) for redevelopment of commercial properties within the Urban Renewal District.
-4 Goal Name Rehabilitation and Preservation Goal Description To preserve and maintain the existing affordable housing stock, particularly those units occupied by LMI individuals and families.
+To address crime prevention through community policing, youth services support and expansion, through youth programming and Transportation assistance.
+3 Goal Name Economic Development Goal Description To address issues of neglected storefronts; poor appearance of business districts; neighborhood revitalization; rehabilitation of commercial buildings particularly in the Downtown; and small business/microenterprise technical assistance.
+A large part of this goal will be providing technical assistance to start up and/or existing businesses with business plan development, marketing and financing.
+4 Goal Name Clearance Activity Goal Description To revitalize neighborhoods and eliminate structures that have fallen into a state of disrepair, primarily through demolition.
+These structures pose an imminent threat to public safety and contribute to the issues of slum and blight in LMI neighborhoods.
+5 Goal Name Rehabilitation and Preservation Goal Description To preserve and maintain the existing affordable housing stock, particularly those units occupied by LMI individuals and families.
 Also, to revitalize neighborhoods and preserve the physical/financial viability of existing housing by enforcing state sanitary and building codes.
-This includes code enforcement, Habitat's critical repair program for low income CDBG funding for 6 homeowner repairs.
-5 Goal Name Rehabilitation and/or Acquisition Goal Description To provide LMI households with opportunity to acquire a new home at a price affordable based on their income.
+This includes Board of Health and Building Department's code enforcement, and Habitat for Humanity's critical home repair program for low-income homeowners.
+CDBG funding will cover between 4-6 homeowner repairs.

+6 Goal Name Rehabilitation and/or Acquisition Goal Description To provide LMI households with opportunity to acquire a new home at a price affordable based on their income.
 One household will be assisted to purchase a Habitat for Humanity home under construction now.

-6 Goal Name Acq./Dev/Rehab by Non-profit Housing Providers Goal Description To preserve and maintain existing affordable rental opportunities, particularly units occupied by LMI households.
+7 Goal Name Acq./Dev/Rehab by Non-profit Housing Providers Goal Description To preserve and maintain existing affordable rental opportunities, particularly units occupied by LMI households.
 Also, to revitalize neighborhoods and preserve the physical/financial viability of existing rentals, via partnerships with providers for long-term housing options.
-Projects include one NewVue Communities Fitchburg Arts Community rental housing project (10 HOME units) and North Star Family Services Journey Home rental housing project (15 HOME units) .
-The City may also provide HOME funding to Habitat for Humanity or another developer for the creation of one new homeownership unit.
-7 Goal Name HOME Administration Goal Description Administration of HOME funds and affordable housing activities that include grant writing to leverage other federal and state resources.
-8 Goal Name CDBG Administration Goal Description Administration of CDBG funds and planning activities that include grant writing to leverage other federal and state resources.
+8 Goal Name HOME Administration Goal Description Administration of HOME funds and affordable housing activities that include grant writing to leverage other federal and state resources.
+9 Goal Name CDBG Administration Goal Description Administration of CDBG funds and planning activities that include grant writing to leverage other federal and state resources.